-Who is Vegeta in Dragon Ball?
+Who Is Vegeta in Dragon Ball?

 Like protagonist Goku (or, as Vegeta would call him, Kakarot), Vegeta is one of few full-blooded Saiyan warriors in Dragon Ball Z to survive Frieza's genocide.
 Initially ruthless and cold-blooded, Vegeta slowly undergoes a change from villain to anti-hero to eventual hero, showing arguably the best character development in the entire series.

 Vegeta's arrogance and viciousness are hard to condemn considering his race's lifestyle and their annihilation through Frieza, and watching him grow (and inevitably struggle to surpass Goku) is one of DBZ's highlights.
 But with multiple anime, manga, and movies to explore, many interesting tidbits about Vegeta often slip through our radar.
 So, what is there to learn about the Saiyan prince?
-These are ten awesome facts about Vegeta!
+These are 10 awesome facts about Vegeta!

 10. He's Never Lost to Goku